AndreasChrisafopoulos/fpga-uart-subsystem-verilog/README.md

 ## Academic context and attribution

-This project was developed as part of the **Digital Systems Design Laboratory** course at the **Department of Electrical and Computer Engineering, University of Thessaly** during the **Winter Semester 2025–2026**.
+This project was developed as the **second laboratory project** of the **Digital Systems Laboratory** course at the **Department of Electrical and Computer Engineering, University of Thessaly** during the **Winter Semester 2025–2026**.

-The RTL in this repository represents the implementation prepared for the course.
+The core assignment covered the design and verification of a UART subsystem consisting of a baud-rate controller, transmitter, receiver, and integrated transmitter-to-receiver channel.
+The RTL in this repository represents the implementation prepared and submitted for the course.

+As an optional extension, I integrated the UART channel with the onboard seven-segment display.
+The display subsystem was adapted from the driver developed for the first laboratory project so that received UART bytes could be stored and displayed in hexadecimal form.

 The repository was later reorganized into a clearer structure for portfolio and educational review.
+The original course specification defined the required functionality.
+Any course-provided starter or verification material, if present in the original laboratory package, is not claimed here as original work.

 No open-source license is currently provided.
 The code is shared for portfolio and educational review purposes.